Moving Abroad Checklist 2: Researching Your New Country in…

 Your new country:

-When it is time to make a decision, how is the communication process: direct and to the point, with no digressions, or does it go around many hypotheses and with space to different discussions?
+When it is time to make a decision, how is the communication process: direct and to the point, with no digressions, or does it go around many hypotheses and with space for different discussions?
 When people need to criticize a co-worker, do they use subtle language and avoid direct conflict, or do they just say what they want to say without space for doubt?
-When people ask for a favor or a task, do they suggest indirectly using expressions like “maybe” or “would be nice if someone did that” or do they straightforward tell you what they want?
+When people ask for a favor or a task, do they suggest indirectly using expressions like “maybe” or “would be nice if someone did that” or do they straightforwardly tell you what they want?
 When someone needs to deny an invitation or a request, do they simply say “I can’t do it, sorry” or do they use excuses?

 Your previous country: